-To obtain sharp, blur-free photos. hold the camera as still as possible and press the operating button gently to release the shutter.
-The camera should be steadied against your face or body.
-Always press the button with a slow, steady squeeze to release the shutter-never a quick iab.
+To obtain sharp, blur-free photos, hold the camera as still as possible and press the shutter-release button gently to release the shutter.
+The camera should be steadled against your face or body.
+Always press the button with a slow, steady squeeze to release the shutter-never a quick jab.

 Some ways of holding the camera are shown here.
-If you grasp the camera firmly with your right hand on its front grip, you can shift it back and forth for horizontal (a) and vertical (b) pictures without removing your hand from controls.
+If you grasp the camera firmly with your right hand on its front grip, you can shift it back and forth for horizontal (a) and vertical (b) pictures without removing your hand from its controls.
 By cradling the camera in your left hand, you can easily focus and set the aperture, then shoot.
-Photo (c) shows an alternative for holding the camera vertically.
+Fig. (c) shows an alternative way to hold the camera vertically.